Appomattox Regional Governor's School for the Arts and Technology: Academics

 Once accepted into the school, students must maintain a GPA of 2.5 and conform to all of the standards of the regional board.
 The student is required to maintain good academic standing and may remain in the school as long as they reside in a participating school district and funding school.
 The school also teaches dual enrollment.

 Specialized classes

-In addition to the common core classes, ARGS offers specific "tracks" in specialized classes for a student's focus area.
+In addition to the common core classes, ARGS offers specific "Courses" in specialized classes for a student's focus area.
 These include: